irina-turova/pascal-jvm-compiler/README.md

 ## Code generation

-The module generates Java bytecode for provided Pascal program with the use of the library [ASM](https://asm.ow2.io).
+The module generates Java bytecode for provided Pascal program using the library [ASM](https://asm.ow2.io).
 The compiler uses a core API of the library.
 While parsing a program, the Code Generator builds a sequence of Java bytecode instructions that operate on the list of local variables and operand stack.

-An example of bytecode for a smaller program.
+An example of bytecode for a more minor program.

 ![bytecode_example.png](readme/bytecode_example.png)